ava-labs/avalanche-docs/docs/tooling/cli-guides/validate-subnets.md

     Custom
 ```

-We have set the start time for the node to be a Primary Network Validator to be in 20 seconds.

 Once all the inputs are completed you will see a transaction ID indicating that the node is now
 a Primary Network Validator.